scipopt/soplex/INSTALL.md

 Boost (program_options) is required to build the SoPlex binary.
 However, if Boost is not available, you can still build the SoPlex library.
-You can set the path to your boost installation with `-DBOOSTROOT=...` or by setting the environment variable `BOOSTROOT`.
+You can set the path to your boost installation with `-DBOOSTROOT=...` or by setting the environment variable `BOOST_ROOT`.
-By default, only the SoPlex library is built.
-If you wish to compile the SoPlex binary
+By default, building with boost is enabled.
+If you wish to only build the SoPlex library
-- using cmake, set `cmake -DBOOST=on`.
+- using cmake, set `cmake -DBOOST=off`.
-- using make, use `make BOOST=true`.
+- using make, use `make BOOST=false makelibfile`.
-If you want to build only the library with make, use `make Boost=false makelibfile`

 ### GMP support